 2008-2010 Zevic Mishor graduated from the University of New South Wales in 2005 majoring in physiology and psychology.
 At Oxford he obtained an MSc in neuroscience and subsequently an MSc in social anthropology.
-He is currently completing his doctorate in anthropology at the University of Sydney.
+He recently completed his doctorate in anthropology at the University of Sydney, with a thesis exploring the structures of the Jewish ultra-orthodox lifeworld, based on ethnographic work with a Chasidic community in the northern Galilee of Israel.